jschaf/mccc/battle/hammelburg.md

 The Hammelburg Raid failed to liberate prisoners at *Oflag XIII* because the raid violated two of the four characteristics of the offense, concentration and tempo.
-Surprise and audacity, the remaining characteristics of the offense were present in abundance.
+Surprise and audacity, the remaining characteristics of the offense, were present in abundance.

 Task Force Baum was not an appropriate formation for a daring raid 60 miles into enemy territory because it lacked the combat power and